CMC时空档案

 Engineering Achievement and Criticism

 At 2,335 metres long and 185 metres high, the Three Gorges Dam is the world's largest hydropower facility, with a generating capacity of 22,500 megawatts — equivalent to 15 nuclear power plants.
 It also provides flood control for the middle and lower Yangtze, a historically flood-prone region.
-Critics, however, documented massive forced displacement often with inadequate compensation, the irreversible loss of archaeological and natural heritage, increased landslide risk along the reservoir banks, and disruption of the Yangtze ecosystem including the near-extinction of the Yangtze river dolphin.
+Critics, however, documented massive forced displacement often with inadequate compensation, the irreversible loss of archaeological and natural heritage, increased landslide risk along the reservoir banks, and disruption of the Yangtze ecosystem including the functional extinction of the Yangtze river dolphin (baiji), declared by an international expedition in 2006.

 Environmental Consequences